Xeithas/Discord-Nitro/README.md

 ```
 If you are taking code from this repository without a fork, then atleast give credits to hardwork
-& star to this repo. ❤️
+& star to this repository. ❤️
 ```